Skip to main content

 Keep it classic with the Lunar Afternoon Tea at The Orchid Lounge at Pan Pacific London

-Pan Pacific London will pay homage to the year of the Rabbit at their Straits Kitchen restaurant with a four-course feasting menu in partnership with Diptyque.
+Pan Pacific London will pay homage to the year of the Dragon at their Straits Kitchen restaurant with a four-course feasting menu.
 It’s inspired by the luxury brand’s Orange Tree and Orange Blossom scent, as orange symbolises good luck and success in Chinese culture.
-It’s delicious and interactive, including highlights like a traditional Rainbow You Sheng salad – a symbol of prosperity – that requires the table to toss the salad; the higher the salad flies, the more prosperous the year will be.
-There will also be a selection of the finest rare teas found throughout various regions in China.
+It’s delicious and interactive, including highlights like Chef Ricky’s signature Sliced Crispy Barbecued Suckling Pig and Caviar accompanied with Deep-Fried Crispy Chicken Wing stuffed with Bird’s Nest, Fish Maw and Crab Meat.

-How will you be celebrating the Year of the Rabbit?
+How will you be celebrating the Year of the Dragon?
 Make sure you tag us in your photos and videos @loveandlondon!

 Pin this…